 - Sarah in lonelygirl15 sings a tuneless, croaky rendition of "The Star Spangled Banner" in "Mission Gamma".
 Actress Alexandra Dreyfus is a classically trained singer.

 - In Whateley, Merry has a rather unique version of this.
 When drunk on electricity, she sings exactly off-key, enough that they're pretty sure that's it's part of her abilities.
 Unfortunately, she's a prankster, so she's probably doing it on purpose.

 - Miranda Sings...
 Just...
 Miranda Sings.
 It would be better if she actually knew the notes', but she doesn't.

 - Megami33 is actually a really good singer, but when she voices Serena in Sailor Moon Abridged, she has to make her sound bad.

-- As seen in the Kim Possible episode "Hidden Talent", singing in public is one of the few things Kim can't do.
+- As seen in the Kim Possible episode "Hidden Talent", hitting high notes is one of the few things Kim can't do.
 (However, her voice actress Christy Carlton Romano is — like many Disney Channel stars — a trained, professional, singer.)

 - Both straight and subverted with Jane Turnkey.
 One episode shows she can't even perform scales without screeching like a sickly cat.
 Yet that's her singing the show's theme song.